Saikumarlingaraju/Audio/README.md

 ## Conceptual Background

 An **accent** is the distinct pronunciation pattern influenced by a speaker's native language (L1).
-When Indian speakers speak English, their pronunciation carries acoustic traces of their L1, creating recognizable patterns like Hindi-English, Tamil-English, or Malayalam-English accents.
+When Indian speakers speak English, their pronunciation carries acoustic traces of their regional language, creating recognizable patterns specific to each state.

 These accent cues manifest in:
 - **Vowel quality**: Different vowel realizations based on L1 phonology
 - **Consonant articulation**: Retroflex sounds, aspiration patterns
 - **Prosodic rhythm**: Stress, intonation, and timing patterns

 **HuBERT** (Hidden-Unit BERT) is a self-supervised speech model that learns robust speech representations from unlabeled audio.
-This project explores how HuBERT's learned representations encode accent characteristics and their effectiveness compared to traditional acoustic features.
+This project uses HuBERT's layer 12 representations, which capture rich acoustic-phonetic information ideal for accent classification.
+We pool these embeddings using mean and standard deviation statistics across time, creating a fixed 1536-dimensional representation per utterance.

+**Why HuBERT over MFCCs?**
+- MFCCs capture only spectral envelope (basic acoustic properties)
+- HuBERT learns contextual phonetic patterns through self-supervised pre-training
+- HuBERT embeddings encode prosody, rhythm, and subtle pronunciation differences
+- Superior performance for accent and speaker characteristics

 ## Citation